OpenCover/.github/profile/README.md

 # Project Naming

 Using `Cover` was a fairly obvious starting point for a code-coverage tool.
-There is a pattern of .NET tools using the prefix `N` for tools but there was already a commercial code-coverage tool called NCover(*), so taking inspiration from a UK collegue and his [OpenWrap](https://serialseb.com/blog/2010/10/20/creating-a-new-project-with-openwrap/) tool and that the project was open source, I adpted the prefix `Open` and so `OpenCover` was born.
+There is a pattern of .NET tools using the prefix `N` for tools but there was already a commercial code-coverage tool called NCover(*), so taking inspiration from a UK collegue and his [OpenWrap](https://serialseb.com/blog/2010/10/20/creating-a-new-project-with-openwrap/) tool and that the project was open source, I also adopted the prefix `Open` and so `OpenCover` was born.

 (*) also started off as open source, but later went commercial and was the trigger, so I believe, that caused the original authors to create [PartCover](https://sourceforge.net/projects/partcover/).